flxst/nerblackbox/docs/docs/features/training/detailed_results.md

-# Detailed Analysis of Training Results
+# [Training] Detailed Analysis of Training Results

 The main results of an experiment, especially the micro-averaged f1 score, can be accessed as follows: